 Prosper: Best for a Long Track Record Online

 Prosper was a pioneer in online lending and claims its place as the first peer-to-peer (P2P) lender in the U.S., making it a long-standing name among online lending companies.
 Prosper keeps it simple with a three-year repayment term or a five-year option, and you can pay off your loan early at no additional charge.
-Rates range from 5.99% to 35.97% APR.
-However, with fair credit, expect rates near the middle of that range—the lowest rates are only available to borrowers with excellent credit.
+Rates range from 7.95%-35.99% APR.
+However, with fair credit, expect rates near the middle or high end of that range—the lowest rates are only available to borrowers with excellent credit.

 Fixed rates make it easy to budget while you pay off debt